wyhaines/defined.cr/README.md

 [![GitHub release](https://img.shields.io/github/release/wyhaines/defined.cr.svg?style=for-the-badge)](https://github.com/wyhaines/defined.cr/releases)
 ![GitHub commits since latest release (by SemVer)](https://img.shields.io/github/commits-since/wyhaines/defined.cr/latest?style=for-the-badge)

-This is a very small shard that provides a single macro, *defined?()*, which returns *VALUE*/*false* depending on whether the argument provided points to an existing constant.
-All lookups start at the top level and descend from there.
+This shard provides a variety of macros that can be used to check, at compile time, if a given constant is defined, and also to conditionally compile code based on whether a constant is or is not defined, whether a VERSION meets a requirement, or whether an environment variable is or is not defined.

 ## Installation